KushGabani/pixelcrate/README.md

 ## Privacy

-SnapGrid is built with privacy in mind:
+PixelCrate is built with privacy in mind:

 - **Local-first by design**: All screenshots, metadata, and app data are stored locally on your device.
 Nothing is uploaded or stored remotely.
-- **Optional AI analysis**: If enabled, screenshots are temporarily sent to OpenAI’s Vision API for pattern detection.
+- **Optional AI analysis**: If enabled, screenshots are temporarily sent to OpenAI's Vision API for pattern detection.
 This feature is optional and can be turned off at any time in the settings.
-- **Anonymous usage analytics**: SnapGrid collects basic, anonymous usage stats and crash reports to help improve the app.
+- **Anonymous usage analytics**: PixelCrate collects basic, anonymous usage stats and crash reports to help improve the app.
 No personal data or screenshots are ever collected.
 You can opt out of tracking in the settings.

 ## File storage

-SnapGrid stores files in the following locations:
+PixelCrate stores files in the following locations:

-- **macOS**: `~/Documents/SnapGrid/`
+- **macOS**: `~/Documents/PixelCrate/`
 - **Other platforms**: in the app's user data directory

 Inside that folder: